FUNDING AGREEMENT

 The sustainability of our communities has been reduced rather than enhanced because:

-• It drains resources needed to review and plan for proposed projects (whether they proceed or not) that could be used to provide residents with services and infrastructure; and
+• Resources are strained due to the need to review and plan for proposed projects (whether they proceed or not) that could be used to provide residents with services and infrastructure.

 If we can improve the physical and social infrastructure of our communities, we can support existing businesses and new resource development to build sustainable communities – not just work camps.
 This will allow us to attract the workers we need to grow our service and tourism sectors and to show our potential as an ideal place for professionals and families to grow.